Doctor in Education, Leadership for Educational Justice (Ed.D.)

 Co-requisite EDUC 635C (zero-unit CalAPA registration).

-The concentration in Education Administration (with no credential) provides candidates, particularly those who already possess an administrative credential, with the opportunity to expand on their leadership skills in a deep and meaningful way.
-Students in this concentration will select five content courses from the Education Administration Program.
+The concentration in School and District Leadership (with no credential) provides candidates, particularly those who already possess an administrative credential, with the opportunity to expand on their leadership skills in a deep and meaningful way.
+Students in this concentration will select five content courses from the School and District Leadership Program.
+For course descriptions, please view the most recent university catalog.

 EDUC 643: Coaching and Teacher Development (3)